What we do

 - Compliance managers issue subcontracting agreements and consulting agreements, and assist with sponsor audits and departmental reporting.

-- Research contracts manager and specialist support faculty with contract development/templates, and negotiate terms and conditions of non-disclosure agreements, material transfer agreements and data use and transfer agreements.
+- SPA supports faculty by executing unfunded research contracts, including negotiating the terms and conditions of nondisclosure agreements, material transfer agreements and data transfer and use agreements.

 - Sponsored programs specialists administer limited submissions funding opportunities and promote and support the Certificate Series for Specialized Grants Training.